-Mango, a famous South Asian fruit, has been a popular addition to "tropical" and refreshing fruit platters for decades.
+Mango, a famous South Asian fruit, has been a popular addition to tropical, refreshing fruit platters for decades.
 It has had great cultural importance around the world for hundreds of years, and researchers believe it was first domesticated as a food crop in the subtropical regions of South Asia, approximately 6,000 years ago.
-Mangos have become a standard food crop in northeastern India, and many people around the world consume mango on a regular basis for its excellent nutritional value.
+Mangoes have become a standard food crop in northeastern India, and many people around the world consume them on a regular basis for their excellent nutritional value.

 Mango Medicinal Properties